Rectangular diagrams of surfaces: distinguishing Legendrian knots: Spatial ribbon graphs

-Clearly the equivalence class of a patching disc~$(\mathbb D^2,p)$ is defined uniquely by the image~$p(\mathbb D^2)$.
-For this reason and for brevity, we will sometimes refer to the latter as a patching disc.
+Since the equivalence class of a patching disc~$(\mathbb D^2,p)$ is defined uniquely by the image~$p(\mathbb D^2)$, we will sometimes refer to the latter as a patching disc.
 Note, however, that~$p(\mathbb D^2)$ is generally not a disc and even not necessarily a surface (for instance, it can be a disc with two boundary points identified).

 \begin{defi} By \emph{an enhanced spatial ribbon graph} we call a $5$-tuple~$\rho=(\Gamma_\rho,\partial\rho,V_\rho,S_\rho,H_\rho)$ in which~$\rho_0=(\Gamma_\rho,\partial\rho,V_\rho,S_\rho)$ is a spatial ribbon graph and~$H_\rho$ is a subset of the set of patchable boundary circuits of~$\rho_0$.